Try: Ontario salmon licence non-resident ice fishing

 Where can I check Manitoba fishing season dates for 2026?

-Use the Manitoba Anglers Guide for the final rule, and use the Manitoba season dates guide on this site if you want a simpler starting point for openers, divisions, Lake Winnipeg, Red River, and common timing checks.
+Check the Manitoba Anglers Guide for the final rule, and open the Manitoba season dates guide on this site when you want a simpler starting point for openers, divisions, Lake Winnipeg, Red River, and common timing checks.

 Are barbed hooks allowed in Manitoba?